jtayped/pygramcore/README.md

 ## 🙋‍♂️ You may also like...

-- [TikTok Manager](https://github.com/jtayped/tiktok-manager) - A script that manages MULTIPLE TikTok accounts by schedueling automatically generated videos from pre-selected YouTube channels to TikTok in advance.
+- [✂️📱TikTok Manager](https://github.com/jtayped/tiktok-manager) - A script that manages MULTIPLE TikTok accounts by schedueling automatically generated videos from pre-selected YouTube channels to TikTok in advance.
-- [My Portfolio](https://joeltaylor.business) - Check out my front-end and SEO skills on my Portfolio!
+- [🧑‍💼My Portfolio](https://joeltaylor.business) - Check out my front-end and SEO skills on my Portfolio!